Skip to main content

 The tier of the retrieved pattern.
 One of:

 • "e1" — Instance-level.
-A record from a specific prior agent run (or the current run) that closely matches the current trace context.
-The most specific form of guidance.
+A specific prior trace that closely matches the current one.
+Most specific.

 • "e2" — Pattern-level.
-An abstracted failure pattern derived from multiple instances.
-Less specific than e1 but broader in applicability.
+An abstracted failure signature derived from multiple traces.

 similarity